andrewmoise/grits/README.md

 This first cut, being able to operate as a sort of community CDN, is actually a precursor to what I'd *actually* like to do, which is to enable a type of web app where most of the app is defined almost all on the client side, and the server is primarily just responsible for CRUD semantics and revision history and permissions on the shared store.
 I think that'll carry a ton of benefit in terms of security, potentially performance, and user-configurability / empowerment.
 But, I think it's important to start with one piece that's clearly useful now and see how it works and how difficult it is to get it into real production.

 And, even the initial cut has some significant advantages in addition to lowered load.
-For one example, because the whole thing is handed to the client as a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree), you can get complete cache coherency right away -- on every page load, it gets from the central server the new root hash, so that if a big directory hasn't changed at all, the client won't need to spend an RTT seeing if it's up to date, but if it *has* changed you'll be guaranteed to fetch the new files instead of having to shift-reload or anything like that.
+For one example, because the whole thing is handed to the client as a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree), you can get perfect cache coherency for free -- on every page load, it gets from the central server the new root hash, so that if a big directory hasn't changed at all, the client won't need to spend an RTT seeing if it's up to date, but if it *has* changed you'll be guaranteed to fetch the new files instead of having to shift-reload or anything like that.

 ## Current Status